-- 2 Tbls Linseed / Flaxseed (do not soak!
+- 2 Tbls Linseed / Flaxseed crushed in a coffee grinder or food processor. (do not soak!
 See why here): High in omegas and Essential Fatty Acids.
 It also has remarkable anti-inflammatory properties.

 - 1 Tbls Apple Cider Vinegar

-- 1 Tbls Kombucha Vinegar: This is optional, I brew Kombucha so I added, it is very good for probiotic health as well as joint health.
+- 1 Tbls Kombucha Vinegar: This is optional, I brew Kombucha so I added some, it is very good for probiotic health as well as joint health.
 The vinegar has no more sugar left in it.